avitran0/deadlocked/readme.md

 ![downloads](https://img.shields.io/github/downloads/avitran0/deadlocked/total?color=blue)

+> [!WARNING]
+> i have exams right now, will work more on this when those are over.

 a very simple cs2 aimbot, for linux only

 deadlock support will happen once that gets a native linux client